Header Ads Widget

 Pitfall:

-Transparent financial reporting is essential for compliance and stakeholder trust.
-Inadequate documentation of financial decisions or processes makes it difficult to audit, troubleshoot, and gain insights from financial data.
+Clearly, a transparent financial reporting is required for compliance and stakeholder trust.
+Without proper documentation of financial decisions or processes, it is hard to test, to understand, and to learn from financial data.

 How to Avoid: